Why come to Glod?

 We give space for them to explore their beliefs

 Young people are often so busy that they don’t have time to stop and think through what they believe for themselves.
-Our holidays are a great place to consider beliefs and values without any social pressure to conform, whilst at the same time learning to respect those of differing views.
+Our holidays are a great place to consider beliefs and values from a Christian perspective without any social pressure to conform, whilst at the same time learning to respect those of differing views.

 We strengthen social skills